RayBB/openlibrary-docs/Google-Summer-of-Code.md

 You can view a sample proposal template [here](https://docs.google.com/document/d/1FkKxvI6sbi7Nj42WdVmkHwiycPR3PR_VV44cwHPCOnM/edit#heading=h.z6ne0og04bp5).

-# Requirements
+# Minimum Requirements

 Your proposal should be **focused**, **thematic**, **realistic**, and **metric-driven**:

 e.g.
-- I believe X is important for Internet Archive and Open Library because...
+- I believe [Theme] is important for Internet Archive and Open Library because...
+- [Theme] is best measured by metric X because...
-- I have identified a way to increase X by Y
+- I have an idea on how to increase X by Y%
-- Here's evidence X can be increased by Y
+- Here's evidence X can be increased by Y%
-- Here's is my proposal for increasing X by Y (diagrams? wireframes? architecture overview? features?)
+- Here's is my proposal for increasing X by Y% (diagrams? wireframes? architecture overview? features?)
 - Here are the risks (what could go wrong)
+- Here are my open questions (for mentors)

 # General Advice